ajcurtis916/Amazon_Vine_analysis/README.md

 # Amazon Vine Analysis
 ## *Determine Potential Bias from Paid Reviews*
-### Project Overview: Analyze the difference in number and percentage of 5-star reviews for paid versus unpaid reviews.
+### Project Overview: Analyze the difference in number and percentage of 5-star reviews for paid versus unpaid reviews on Amazon.
 ---
 </br>

 ## Results